Session 1

 Planned Topics

-The course has multiple sections using different sensors for robots to
+The course has multiple sections using different sensors for robots to:

-• Navigate different terrains including flat floor to Mars-like terrain,
+• Navigate different terrains including flat floor to Mars-like terrain

-• Track lines (black or white),
+• Track lines (black or white)

-• Detect obstacles and
+• Detect obstacles

 • Follow objects